Celshade/BTCelParse/README.md

 ## Running CelSwap
 Simply run the program, and [when prompted] input the **ordinal wallet address** that you wish to parse. \
-You may also provide an [optional] API key from MagicEden if you wish to do so. \
+_You may also provide an [optional] API key from MagicEden if you wish to do so._

-To call the program, simply navigate to the program's root directory, and call \
+To call the program, simply navigate to the program's root directory, and call the program.
-the program. \

 i.e.

 `python src/ord_parser.py`
 ***

-## Potential Hickups (aka bundlr)
+## Potential Hickups (Rate-Limits)
 _Providing an [optional] API key from MagicEden will bypass their rate-limitations; however, you may run the program without one._
 _The author of original software [Celshade] is not liable for any blocked IP addresses or negative reprecutions resulting from abusing rate-limits._

 Some data sources (i.e. marketplaces, mempool, etc) may specify their own rate-limits. \
-The user is responsible for researching and understanding these rate-limits and the consequences for abusing them. \
+The user is responsible for researching and understanding these rate-limits and the consequences for abusing them.